128technology/docs/docs/cli_reference.md

 ## `show assets summary`

-A summary of assets connected to the Conductor
+A summary of assets connected to the Conductor.

 #### Usage